gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/tutorial.md

 @btime gradient!!($f, _grad, $backend, $x) evals=1 setup=(_grad=similar($x));
 ```

-For some reason the in-place version is not much better than our first attempt.
+For some reason the in-place version is not much better than your first attempt.
-However, as you can see, it has one less allocation: it corresponds to the gradient vector we provided.
+However, it has one less allocation, which corresponds to the gradient vector you provided.
-Don't worry, we're not done yet.
+Don't worry, you're not done yet.

 ## Preparing for multiple gradients